 32. You agree to indemnify TTD Events Pty Ltd, its related entities, contractors and their respective directors, officers and authorised representatives against any loss, injury or damages caused to any other person or the property of any other person arising out of your actions, negligence or breach of these Terms and Conditions.

 33. When attending the Festival, you must follow the direction of the Promoter’s staff at all times, including following all policies found on the Website or otherwise published online or at the Festival (“Festival Policies”).
 Festival Policies are incorporated into the Terms and Conditions and are binding to you.
 You acknowledge that the Event holds high regard to Our Values which are available on our website at https://blossomfestival.com.au/our-values/ (“Our Values”).
 You agree to act, behave and conduct yourself in accordance with Our Values.
-You may be evicted by the Promoter where you do not follow the Terms and Conditions and/or any Festival Policies or when the Promoter believes you have acted, behaved or conducted yourself in a way that fundamentally opposes Our Values and/or may cause damage to the Promoter’s reputation.
+You may be evicted by the Promoter if you do not follow the Terms and Conditions and/or any Festival Policies or when the Promoter believes you have acted, behaved or conducted yourself in a way that fundamentally opposes Our Values and/or may cause damage to others or the Promoter’s reputation.
 Anyone found dealing illegal drugs; committing sexual harassment or assault or carrying out any other criminal behaviour at the Festival will be evicted and reported to the police.

 35. You acknowledge that the risk of COVID-19, otherwise referred to as the global pandemic or Corona Virus, remains a threat which may prevent the Event from proceeding as planned.
 By purchasing a ticket to the Event you acknowledge that the Event may be cancelled or postponed as a result of instructions or directions issued by the Government.
 Furthermore, the event may be cancelled or postponed by the Promoter due to events or occurrences otherwise linked to or as a product or result of COVID-19 and/or conditions imposed by the Government.
 In the event of a cancellation you acknowledge and agree to the refund conditions stipulated in these Terms and Conditions.